 Of course you should test fit your fabric before gluing it into the box.

-After test fitting and assuming there weren’t problems, apply a thick layer of glue to the bottom of the box.
-I use permanent stick glues for this.
-The reason is that if you get liquid glues too thick, the glue can soak through the fabric.
+I do not use liquid glues because the glue can soak through the fabric.
 When the glue dries it is VERY noticeable that the fabric has dried glue on it.

 Repeat this process for the sides of the box.

 Once the fabric is in place let it sit undisturbed for several hours.
 I let it sit overnight.
+This will allow the glue to dry and permanently bond the fabric to the wood.

 After the glue has had time to set up, gently tug along the edges of the fabric.
 You’re looking for any loose spots.
 If you find any, apply glue to the area and press the fabric firmly into the glue.
 Then let it set for a couple hours.